LemonDropping/note-taker/README.md

  - Used as a guide for deploying to Heroku.

 5. [Youtube](https://www.youtube.com/watch?v=DQk3zJlY-eE&t=84s&ab_channel=PedroTech)
- - Additional guidance for Heroku.
+ - Additional guidance for deployment to heroku